coding-to-music/coding-to-music.github.io/docs/source/General-computer-setup.rst

 - Install Visual Studio Code
 - Connect with vscode in the cloud so your settings persist over devices and sessions
 - Create SSH keys to communicate securely with the cloud
+- Configure ssh keys and token for vscode
-- Configure GitHub ssh keys and vscode token
+- Configure ssh keys and token for DigitalOcean
+- Install DigitalOcean doctl
 - Install Docker